History of the Labour Party (UK): 1997–2010: In government

 The Labour Party won the 1997 general election with a landslide majority of 179; it was the largest Labour majority ever, and the largest swing to a political party achieved since 1945.
 Over the next decade, a wide range of progressive social reforms were enacted, with millions lifted out of poverty during Labour's time in office largely as a result of various tax and benefit reforms.
 Labour's time in office also saw a steady rise in living standards, with real earnings for all employees going up by about 18% between 1997 and 2009.

-Amongst the early acts of Tony Blair's government were the establishment of the national minimum wage, the devolution of power to Scotland, Wales and Northern Ireland and the reestablishment of a city-wide governing body for London, the Greater London Authority, with its own elected Mayor.
+Amongst the early acts of Tony Blair's government were the establishment of the national minimum wage, the devolution of power to Scotland, Wales and Northern Ireland and the reestablishment of a city-wide governing body for London, the Greater London Authority, with its own electedMayor.
 Combined with a Conservative opposition that had yet to organise effectively under William Hague, as well as Blair's continuing popularity, Labour went on to win the 2001 election with a similar majority, dubbed the "quiet landslide" by the media.

 Total funding per pupil was increased by over £300 million in real terms between 1997 and 2001, whilst the number of 5-, 6- and 7-year-olds taught in classes of over 30 was reduced by 450,000 during that same period.
 5,000 more nurse training places were established from 1997 to 2001, whilst pay for nurses was increased by three times more than inflation during that same period of time.
 Charges on eye tests for older people were abolished and the National Foundation of Youth Music was established to provide children with after-school musical activities and training.
 Supporters Direct was established to assist football fans in establishing mutual trusts to enable them to take "a greater financial stake in their clubs and have a greater say in how they are run".
 The average wait from arrest to sentencing for young offenders was reduced from 142 days to less than 100 days, the Stephen Lawrence Inquiry was established and new offences of racially aggravated violence, harassment and criminal damage were introduced.
 The School Standards and Framework Act 1998 included policy developments such as action to raise school standards, a new framework of community, foundation and voluntary schools, and measures to reduce class sizes for 5-year-olds.
 As a means of improving primary school standards, a daily literacy hour and a National Numeracy Strategy were introduced.
 Additionally, free nursery places for four-year-olds were introduced.